derekxkwan/pdkm/README.txt

 HOW TO INSTALL:
 	- type "make"
-	- create a folder within your externals directory called "dxkpure" and move all .dll if windows/.pd_darwin if osx/.pd_linux files as well as all -help.pd files into it (or easier, just move this whole folder in there if you don't mind the clutter)
+	- create a folder within your externals directory (check out the pure data website puredata.info if you don't know where it is) and move the following into it:
+		- all .dll for windows/.pd_darwin for osx/.pd_linux files for linux
+		- dxkpure-meta.pd
+		- all -help.pd files

+		(or you can just move this entire folder into your externals directory if you don't mind the clutter)